leo-leesco/fun/README.md

 * **No lecture on 11/11/2020**.
 * (18/11/2020)
-  This slot will (most likely) be used to finish and/or revised the material in the previous 3 lesons.
+  This slot will (most likely) be used to finish and/or revised the material in the previous 3 lectures.
 * (25/11/2020)
   A (slow) walk through the garden of type soundness proofs.
   In Coq, by François Pottier.